 Sadly we’re not yet able to offer A La Carte services but we’re working hard on their anticipated return in the new year.
 Instead we’re offering food through our self-service restaurants, ensuring a structured and constant flow of people through the service area and giving plenty of space in the dining area too.

 On busy sailings, in order to maintain social distancing, you will be invited to dine at time slots, according to the colour code on your cabin key.
 Announcements will be made to this effect and again, I hope you’ll find the system reassuringly structured and helpful.

-On Cap Finistère, hot meals will be served in *Le Café Salad Bar.
-Other snacks and drinks can be purchased in *Le Petit Marché.
-The *Cap Finistère Bar will also open.
+On Cap Finistère, hot meals will be served in Le Café Salad Bar and we have temporarily opened a basic self-service facility for all passengers in the Driver’s Lounge.
+Other snacks and drinks can be purchased in Le Petit Marché.
+The Cap Finistère Bar will also open.